 Plan membership.
-At December 31, 2017, OPEB plan membership consisted of the following:
+At December 31, 2018, OPEB plan membership consisted of the following:

-Retired members or beneficiaries currently receiving medical benefits 6,225 Retired members or beneficiaries currently receiving dental and vision benefits 7,270 Vested terminated members entitled to, but not yet receiving benefits 381 Active members 11,323
+Retired members or beneficiaries currently receiving medical benefits 6,385 Retired members or beneficiaries currently receiving dental and vision benefits 7,519 Vested terminated members entitled to, but not yet receiving benefits 410 Active members 11,349

-Note: Data as of December 31, 2017 is not used in the measurement of the TOL as of December 31, 2017.
+Note: Data as of December 31, 2018 is not used in the measurement of the TOL as of December 31, 2018.
+It will be used for the sufficiency study for the SRBR as of December 31, 2018 as well as in next year's GAS 74 valuation.